opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ```

 :::tip Current hyperparameters list
 Not all the hyperparameters in the output of `btcli subnet hyperparameters` are editable.
 See [this line of code](https://github.com/opentensor/bittensor/blob/30d3d646571ed462e36c65c399c09ec866de7c79/bittensor/commands/network.py#L293) for the editable hyperparameters.
-Only these are described in this document.
 :::

 ## Setting the hyperparameters